Edible-Landscapes can save a lot of water

 Do we use our water carefully?

 Why am I writing this?
 Well, looking around, those places who do have a regular supply of water also have a tendency of wasting it.
-Washing cars, swimming pools and also lawns do take up huge amounts of water.
+Washing cars, swimming pools and also lawns take up vast amounts of water.
 We could all become a bit more conscious about how much water is actually really needed compared to how much water we would like to have to play around with.

 What do lawns cost us?

 The benefits of an edible-landscape

-All kind of insects would be saved from extinction and birds and small mammals would have clean food again.
+It would save all kinds of insects from extinction, and birds and small mammals would have clean food again.
 We would have the privilege of watching nature being in balance again, and at the same time, eat healthy food.
 These edible landscapes require a lot less water, or fertilizers and function organic as much as possible.